Chasnah7/aseprite-build-script/README.md

 ## Details

-~~Although Aseprite's build guide recommends using Visual Studio 2019~~ ~~this version of VS is no longer easily downloadable through Microsoft,~~
+Aseprite recommends using Visual Studio 2022 and the latest version of the Windows 10 SDK (Currently 20348).
-~~this script instead uses VS 2022 by default as Aseprite still builds on~~ ~~the newer version.~~

-Aseprite has recently been updated and now recommends Visual Studio 2022.

 After adjusting paths to fit your build environment simply execute the script and it will run completely hands off, creating your specified working directory and all subdirectories.